Vegetable Garden Ideas For Small Spaces

 Mix Plants Up

 This will ensure you can save space.
-Even more, your garden will be less susceptible to pests, while insects can aid pollination.
+Even more, your vegetable garden will be less susceptible to pests, while insects can aid pollination.

 Select High-Value Crops